Living in B.C.

 Financial supports

-Get settled sooner and get ahead faster with the many bursaries, incentives, and loan forgiveness programs available to trained health-care workers to help you make your move.
-Read more about nursing and allied health incentives (676KB PDF).
+Get settled sooner and get ahead faster with the many bursaries, incentives, and loan forgiveness programs available to trained healthcare workers to help you make your move.
+British Columbia has several incentives in place to support your transition into the province and your new workplace or community.
+Read more about nursing and allied health incentives (667KB PDF).

 Moving to B.C.